myokoym/tanka_renderer/README.md

-# Tanka
+# Fontpix

-A toolbox for tanka (31-mora Japanese poem).
+A drawing tool for fonts.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'tanka'
+    gem 'fontpix'

 And then execute: